Skip to Content

 If you want a shorter hike, follow the trail south from the main viewpoint as far as you like to escape the crowds and get some alternate views of the city.
 We spent a pleasant half hour rambling along the top of the bluff.

-A narrow, winding road leads all the way to the top.
+A narrow, winding road leads all the way to the top of the mountain.
 However, the road is closed in snowy and icy conditions.
 If you have a car, you can drive yourself up.

 Otherwise you can book a ticket on the private hop-on, hop-off Mount Wellington bus that heads up and down the mountain several times a day.
 Since you aren’t tied to a tour schedule, it gives you time to explore on your own up top.